okta-awscli/okta-awscli/README.md

 Parsing the HTML is still required to get the SAML assertion, after authentication is complete.
 However, since we only need to look for the SAML assertion in a single, predictable tag, `<input name="SAMLResponse"...`, the results are a lot more stable across any changes that Okta may make to their interface.

+## Disclaimer
+Okta is a registered trademark of Okta, Inc. and this tool has no affiliation with or sponsorship by Okta, Inc.

 ## Python Support
 This project is written for Python 3.
 Running it with Python 2 may work, but it is not supported.
 Since Python 2 is end-of-life (as of 2020-JAN-01), feature requests and PRs to add Python 2 support will likely not be accepted, outside of extreme circumstances.